 This course is an intermediate professional nursing work-based instruction that helps students synthesize new knowledge, apply previous knowledge, or gain experience in managing the workflow.
 Practical experience is simultaneously related to theory.
 Close and/or direct supervision is provided by the clinical faculty in a clinical setting.
 Clinical education is an unpaid learning experience.
 Clinical experiences are provided in pediatric acute care and community settings.
-The student will apply theory, concepts, and skills involving specialized equipment, procedures, laws, and interactions among multiple interdisciplinary team members while providing nursing care for infants and children. (prerequisites: RNSG 1343, RNSG 1262, RNSG 1301, RNSG 2213, RNSG 2260; corequisites: RNSG 2201, PSY 2314) Credit hours - 2 Clinical hours - 96
+The student will apply theory, concepts, and skills involving specialized equipment, procedures, laws, and interactions among multiple interdisciplinary team members while providing nursing care for infants and children. (prerequisites: RNSG 1343, RNSG 1262, RNSG 1301; corequisites: PSY 2314, RNSG 2201)